drmathias/developmomentum/src/input/blog/setting_up_an_asp_net_core_web_farm.md

 In the setup of a web farm, the load balancer is receiving the request from the client and the web application server is receiving a request from the load balancing server, but we might need the web server to be able to access information about the original request.
 Information about the original request can be sent in the HTTP headers and ASP.NET Core allows us to use the following:

-* XForwardedFor - contains the IP of the client that created the initial request
+- XForwardedFor - contains the IP of the client that created the initial request
-* XForwardedProto - identifies the protocol of the original request such as http or https
+- XForwardedProto - identifies the protocol of the original request such as http or https
-* XForwardedHost - the value of the host header, which is used to distinguish from multiple host names on the same IP
+- XForwardedHost - the value of the host header, which is used to distinguish from multiple host names on the same IP

+<?# highlight csharp ?>

 ```csharp
 public void ConfigureServices(IServiceCollection services)